-On August 13, 2021, Daniel E. Sieggreen, individually and on behalf of all others similarly situated claimants ("Plaintiff"), filed a class action complaint for violation of federal securities laws in the United States District Court for the District of Nevada, naming the Company, Jon Isaac, the Company's current President and Chief Executive Officer, and Virland Johnson, the Company's former Chief Financial Officer, as defendants (collectively, the "Company Defendants").
+On August 13, 2021, Daniel E. Sieggreen, individually and on behalf of all others similarly situated claimants (the "Plaintiff"), filed a class action complaint for violation of federal securities laws in the United States District Court for the District of Nevada, naming the Company, Jon Isaac, the Company's current President and Chief Executive Officer, and Virland Johnson, the Company's former Chief Financial Officer, as defendants (collectively, the "Company Defendants").
 The allegations asserted are similar to those in the SEC Complaint.
 Among other sought relief, the complaint seeks damages in connection with the purchases and sales of the Company's securities between December 28, 2016 and August 3, 2021.
 As of December 17, 2021, the judge granted a stipulation to stay proceedings pending the resolutions of the motions to dismiss in the SEC Complaint.
 On February 1, 2023, the final motion to dismiss relating to the SEC Complaint was denied, which was subsequently noticed in the Sieggreen action on February 2, 2023.
-Plaintiff filed an Amended Complaint on March 6, 2023.
-On May 5, 2023, the Company Defendants filed a Motion to Dismiss the Amended Complaint, and the briefing on that motion is now complete.
-Discovery is automatically stayed in this case until after the disposition of the Motion to Dismiss.
-If the Motion to Dismiss is not successful, the case will proceed to discovery.
-The Company Defendants strongly dispute and deny the allegations at issue in this case and intend to continue to defend themselves vigorously against these claims
+Plaintiff filed an amended complaint on March 6, 2023.
+On May 5, 2023, the Company Defendants filed a motion to dismiss the amended complaint.
+The motion to dismiss was heard on September 30, 2024.
+The Court granted the motion with leave to amend.
+The second amended complaint was recently filed.
+We are currently evaluating our response thereto which may result in another motion to dismiss being filed.